apache/beam-site/_pages/presentation_materials.md

   </div>
 </div>

-These materials include speaker notes and you can view them by clicking **`View`** and selecting **`Show speaker notes`**.
-Additionally, you will notice that some presentations are have `[Long]` or `[Short]` in their name.
-Some topics, such as the *Apache Beam Model*, have two different presentations (a long and short version) depending on your needs and time constraints.

 ### Using these materials
-These materials are free to use!
+* These materials are free to use!
 If you do use these materials, please remember to give credit to the authors of the original materials.
+* These materials include speaker notes and you can view them by clicking **`View`** and selecting **`Show speaker notes`**.
+* A set of presentations are have `[Long]` or `[Short]` in their name.
+Some topics, such as the *Apache Beam Model*, have two different presentations (a long and short version) depending on your needs and time constraints.

 ## Contributing new content
 The Apache Beam community is always looking for new content!
 Specifically, the community is currently focused on developing new content for these areas: